EchoTheDeveloper/espagl/documentation.md

 # I WILL NO LONGER UPDATE THIS GITHUB PAGE, I AM INSTEAD USING ESPAGL IN MY GAME ENGINE THAT IS LINKED HERE: GITHUB LINK WILL BE UPLOADED SHORTLY

+# I updateed this repo one last time but I will not be updating documentation.
+If you want to continue writing in ESPAGL you may go on my profile and find hairmess game engine and I will also make a new python game library that will be built ontop of PySDL called ESDL (Echo's SDL aka Echo's Simple DirectMedia Library

 # IM ALSO REWRITING IT IN SDL

 # ES-PAGL Documentation